hballard/graphql-python-subscriptions/README.md

 #### (Work in Progress!)
 A port of apollographql subscriptions for python, using gevent websockets and redis

-This is a implementation of apollographql  [subscriptions-transport-ws](https://github.com/apollographql/subscriptions-transport-ws) and [graphql-subscriptions](https://github.com/apollographql/graphql-subscriptions) in Python.
+This is an implementation of graphql subscriptions in Python.
+It uses the apollographql  [subscriptions-transport-ws](https://github.com/apollographql/subscriptions-transport-ws) and [graphql-subscriptions](https://github.com/apollographql/graphql-subscriptions) packages as its basis.
 It currently implements a pubsub using [redis-py](https://github.com/andymccurdy/redis-py) and uses [gevent-websockets](https://bitbucket.org/noppo/gevent-websocket) for concurrency.
 It also makes heavy use of [syrusakbary/promise](https://github.com/syrusakbary/promise) python implementation to mirror the logic in the apollo-graphql libraries.

 Meant to be used in conjunction with [graphql-python](https://github.com/graphql-python) / [graphene](http://graphene-python.org/) server and [apollo-client](http://dev.apollodata.com/) for graphql.
-The api is below, but if you want more information, consult the apollo graphql libraries referenced above.
+The api is below, but if you want more information, consult the apollo graphql libraries referenced above, and specifcally as it relates to using their graphql subscriptions client.

 Initial implementation.
+Good test coverage.
 Currently only works with Python 2.

 ## Installation
 ```